-The dual-degree Engineering Management Program (EMP) is an interdisciplinary program linking the MBA and MS in Engineering degree programs.
+MS Engineering Management is a concurrent degree that includes courses in the MBA program and the MS Engineering program with a specialization in Integrated Technology Management.
 It is a cooperative effort between the Orfalea College of Business and the Cal Poly College of Engineering (Industrial and Manufacturing Engineering Department).
 Students are required to have a prerequisite undergraduate bachelor's degree in engineering, computer science, or equivalent technical degree to be admitted to both the College of Engineering and the Orfalea College of Business, and to be enrolled in both degree programs.
-Successful participants are awarded both MBA and MS in Engineering degrees, each with a specialization in Engineering Management.
+Successful participants are awarded both MBA and MS in Engineering degrees.

-The mission of the EMP is to develop high quality industry-ready graduates who will be facilitators of change and integrators of engineering, business, and people issues.
+The mission of the MS Engineering Management program is to develop high quality industry-ready graduates who will be facilitators of change and integrators of engineering, business, and people issues.